pesto-students/n4-e-nagarpalika-frontend-eta-4/README.md

 - [ ] Grievance status update by MANAGER/ADMIN is not done.
 - [ ] Graph of grievance by category is not implemented with backend.
 - [ ] Caching with redis is not implemented in backend.
+- [ ] Error handling in frontend components is not implemented.

 ## Out of Scope